Androidacy/MagiskModuleManager/README.md

 ## License

-Fox's Magisk Module Manager, the icon, and names are copyright 2021-present [Fox2Code](https://github.com/Fox2Code).
+Androidacy Module Manager, the icon, and names are copyright 2021-present [Fox2Code](https://github.com/Fox2Code).
 The Androidacy name(s), logo, integration, and later portions of the code are copyright
 2022-present [Androidacy](https://www.androidacy.com/?utm_source=fox-repo&utm_medium=web).
 See